Geometry-Aware Decoding with Wasserstein-Regularized Truncation and Mass Penalties for Large Language Models: Results of LLM as a judge

 \subsection{Results}

 Below, we go over per-model breakdown of Table \ref{tab:avg_summary_3models_4methods_1.5_1.5}.
 Judge-based evaluation metrics (scores from 1.0 to 10.0) across temperatures, prompts, and sampling methods are reported for (Table~\ref{tab:judge_llama}) LLaMA3.1-8B-Instruct, (Table~\ref{tab:judge_phi}) Phi-3-Mini and (Table~\ref{tab:judge_qwen}) Qwen2.5-3B.
-M1--M5 correspond to creativity, originality, narrative flow, imagery, and vitality, respectively.